MartinsOni/incendo-interview/README.md

 ### To run the application
 - Type node with the file name in the terminal and run the application (node filename.js)
+- The app is runing on port 8001 (http://localhost:8001//search&artist=(artist name))

 ### GitHub procedure
 - Creat a repository